All-Natural Bunny Toys and Treats

 Made from clover, rye grass, and orchard grass hay, twisted and tied into a cute, edible 5" bunny toy.
 This heart-shaped toy makes a great decoration or gift for a bunny lover!

 A tasty, high-fiber bunny toy that sometimes rattles!
 We selected the best spineless okra variety we could find and dried each pod.

 7" to 9" pods $1.75

 These dried fruits are apparently fun to push around with your nose (if you’re a bunny).
-Maypops range in size from almonds to walnuts.
+They come in a bag of 4 to 5 fruits that are about the size of a grape.
 The whole fruit is tasty, even the seeds.

 We handcraft these spherical toys in several sizes, from a variety of materials.

-Made from dried maize leaves or rye grass, please specify whichever your bunny prefers.
+Made from dried meadow hay or rye grass, please specify whichever your bunny prefers.
 Perfect for tossing and flipping.
 One of our most popular rabbit toys!

 4" Chew Rings $1.75

 Small bag $1.75 Quart-size bag $5.75